entrpn/fingym/README.rst

 - 2020-02-26: More environments from different symbols.
 - 2020-04-14: Renamed package from `gym` to `fingym`
 - 2020-05-01: Added random walk environments and alphavantage environment.
+- 2020-05-07: Added IEX environment with caching to reduce consumption of message quotes.